kryzhovnik/rails_admin_tag_list/README.md

 **rename lable**

+    RailsAdmin.config do |config|
-    RailsAdmin.config Player do
+      config.model Player do
         edit do
           field :tag_list do
             label "Tags"
           end
           field :skill_list
         end
       end
+    end

 **hide all tag_list fields**

+    RailsAdmin.config do |config|
-    RailsAdmin.config Player do
+      config.model Player do
         edit do
           fields_of_type :tag_list do
             hide
           end
         end
       end
+    end

 **reassing partial**

+    RailsAdmin.config do |config|
-    RailsAdmin.config Player do
+      config.model Player do
         edit do
           fields_of_type :tag_list do
-          partial 'awesome_tag_list'
+            partial_edit 'awesome_tag_list'
           end
         end
       end
+    end

+Create you custom partial and put it to `app/views/rails_admin/main/` in your own project folder